Kiwi political parties slam US abortion rights decision - except National

 The decision to overturn the 1973 Roe v Wade ruling, which gave women the constitutional right to have an abortion during the first two trimesters of pregnancy, has stunned the world and is likely to fuel political divisions across America.

-Anti-abortion groups have praised the decision and abortion-rights groups lamented the end of almost 50 years of reproductive rights.
+Anti-abortion groups have praised the decision while abortion-rights groups lamented the end of almost 50 years of reproductive rights.

 Prime Minister Jacinda Ardern described the decision as "incredibly upsetting".